+Dear Dr. Cho,

+We want to thank the reviewers or recognizing the importance of our study and offering insightful comments.
+We have significantly revised the manuscript to address their helpful comments.
+We have performed a major overhaul of the pipeline and corresponding analyses.
+Per reviewers #2 and #3’s suggestions to include the newer advances in the field of allele-specific variant detection, we now use a beta-binomial test to account for the overdispersion properties of RNA-seq and ChIP-seq datasets in order to call ASE and ASB variants.
+Additionally, we implemented a first-pass filter in which we compute the overdispersion parameter for each of the 1,280 ChIP-seq and RNA-seq datasets prior to the pipeline to identify and remove those that are highly overdispersed.
+Per reviewer #1’s suggestion, we have uniformly re-called the peaks for 83 ChIP-seq datasets with a common peak caller, PeakSeq.
+The peak calling was performed using the personal genomes for each of the 14 individuals with matching ChIP-seq data.
+To further build AlleleDB as a resource, we developed novel formalisms to call allele-specific genes and genomic elements.
+We also included new analyses and figures to illustrate the advantages of having results from allele-specific analyses obtained from a large number of genomes.

+The specific reviewers’ comments are further addressed below.

-Reviewer #1 (Remarks to the Author):
+Reviewer #1

 This manuscript by Chen, et al. entitled "Allele-specific binding and expression: a uniform survey over many individuals and assays".
 This study is an exploration of the effects of genomic variation on expression of one of alleles and on transcription factor binding using previously generated RNAseq and ChIPseq datasets.
 The importance of this topic is timely and potentially significant.
 The manuscript is written in a relatively clear manner.
 While there is much to recommend this manuscript, several areas and questions need to be addressed to assist the reader to better understand or accept the findings.
 The major issues include: